New Update: Boost Social Proof with Reviews & Automation

 Most podcast hosting services offer built-in analytics so you can see listener trends.
 If you host your podcast in WordPress, you can use a tool like MonsterInsights, the best WordPress Google Analytics plugin, to see how users interact with your podcast.

 After launching your podcast, you’ll want to expand your reach to as many listeners as possible with a podcast marketing strategy.
-One of the best ways to do that is to submit your podcast content to the best podcast directories and aggregators – apps that allow potential listeners to download podcasts and play them whenever they like.
+One of the best ways to do that is to submit your podcast content to the best podcast directories and aggregators as part of your overall podcast distribution strategy.

 The most popular podcast aggregator is Apple Podcasts on iTunes.
 It’s the default podcast app on iOS, but plenty of other aggregators cater to a broader range of users.